LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/MessagingWindowAPI/Tutorials/voice-and-video-calls.md

 The relevant fields in this dialog are ``channelType`` and inside ``metaData`` the ``serviceId``, ``mode`` and ``sessionState`` fields. ``channelType`` always equals ``COBROWSE`` and can be used to check if the new dialog has the correct type.
 The ``serviceId`` is used to match Consumer and Agent and needs to be passed to the CoBrowse API on the website. ``mode`` is equal to the mode that the Agent selected.
 Possible modes are ``VOICE_CALL`` for voice calls and ``VIDEO_CALL`` for video calls.

 Note you also receive events with different ``sessionState`` values in this channel as the dialog session state changes.
-So to ensure the received event is an invitation, you need to check ``sessionState`` is equal to ``"INVITED"``.
+To ensure the received event is an invitation, you need to check ``sessionState`` is equal to ``"INVITED"``.
+Other possible ``sessionState`` values (which you do not have to handle) are:
+- ``"ACCEPTED"``, which is received when the invitation is accepted by the invitee and when the invitee successfully joins the session.
+- ``"CLOSED"``, which is received when the agent cancels the invitation, ends the session, or the session is ended for some reason.

+In these cases the event ``metaData`` carries a field ``notificationKey`` to indicate the exact sub-state.
+These states/sub-states are used by the system bot which (when activated) sends system messages for actions related to the voice/video call session.

 After the invitation has been received, trigger the following event on consumer side using the ``lpTag.events.publish`` function.
 In the event, the mandatory fields `ssid` and `svid` can have arbitrary non-empty string values, but you can also use the values provided by the monitoring SDK (i.e. ``lpTag.taglets.lp_monitoringSDK.getSid()`` and ``lpTag.taglets.lp_monitoringSDK.getVid()``).